SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/Map/ThematicMap/GraphProperties.md

  "**Visible Size Limited**" area: The maximum and minimum sizes of the graph symbols.
 The sizes of all symbols will vary during the maximum and minimum sizes.
 If "Scale with Map Zoom" is checked, the unit for Visible Size Range is map units, if not, the unit is 0.01mm.

 - **Max Size**: The maximum size of the graph symbols.
 When the thematic maps are pie, 3D pie, rose, 3D rose and ring, the Graph diameter is the quarter of the max size.
 The height of other ThemeGraphs, such as the columnar and area, is the quarter of the maximum display.
-Other graph symbols are drawn according to the maixmum and minimum symbols.
+Other graph symbols are drawn according to the maximum and minimum symbols.
 - **Min Size**: The Minimum size of the graph symbols.
 When the thematic maps are pie, 3D pie, rose, 3D rose and ring, the Graph diameter is the quarter of the min size.
 The height of other ThemeGraphs, such as the columnar and area, is the quarter of the maximum display.
-Other graph symbols are drawn according to the maixmum and minimum symbols.
+Other graph symbols are drawn according to the maximum and minimum symbols.

  "**Offset Settings**" area: Controls the distances the graph symbols are placed from the objects.